ClusterHQ/flocker/docs/tutorial/exposing-ports.rst

    > db.records.find({})
    { "_id" : ObjectId("53c958e8e571d2046d9b9df9"), "flocker" : "tested" }

-We can also connect to the other node where it isn't running and the traffic will get to correct node:
+We can also connect to the other node where it isn't running and the traffic will get routed to the correct node:

 .. code-block:: console